vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

     * DEV-2858: White screen displayed when using screenshare. (#16555)
     * Attempt to fix DEV-2859 with tighter constraints on screenshare resolution and framerate. (#16554)
     * DEV-2832, DEV-2816, DEV-2843: Auto-minimize Screen Share; enable switching between windows; prevent video dropout. (#16549)

+* Important bugfixes
+    * DEV-2663: Adding safeguard in case device list is empty. (#16481)
+    * DEV-2742: Fix Graphics.exportModelToOBJ() JavaScript crash. (#16490)
+    * DEV-2800: Fix crash in Stats.forceUpdateStats() at start-up. (#16533)
+    * DEV-2825: Fix camera pitch by mouse wheel. (#16531)
+    * DEV-2760: Fix Realtime Unfocused to be 60 Hz.
+When choosing "Realtime" rendering in custom graphics or if you're using the High Quality graphics setting, the render/game rate should still target 60hz even when the window is focused.
+This is so that people doing streaming can still have high frame rate rendering when using apps like OBS. (#16496)
+    * DEV-2649: Fix entities list "filter to frustum" eye button. (#16461)

 #### GitHub Actions